A hydrocoele (pronounced hi-dro-seel) is the build-up of fluid around the testicles, causing swelling in the scrotum.

 Hydrocoeles are a common cause of scrotal swelling and do not cause any damage to the testicles.
 Treatment can involve draining the fluid using a needle or minor surgery but hydrocoeles will often resolve themselves without treatment.

 Signs and symptoms

 A hydrocoele can occur on one side or on both sides of the scrotum but most commonly occur on the right side.
 Apart from the scrotal swelling associated with a hydrocoele, other signs characteristic of the condition include:

-- Fluctuation in the size of the swelling (mainly in infants).
+- Rise and fall in the size of the swelling (mainly in infants)

-- Hydrocoeles are not painful but may cause discomfort if they are large
+- Hydrocoeles are not usually painful but increasing size may cause discomfort.

-Surgical removal of the hydrocoele (hydrocelectomy) may be recommended in cases where the hydrocoele is large and painful or where it has recurred after aspiration.
-This is a minor surgical procedure performed on a day stay basis.
+Surgical removal of the hydrocoele (hydrocelectomy) may be recommended in cases where the hydrocoele is large and uncomfortable, or where it has recurred after aspiration.
+This is a minor surgical procedure that is performed on a day-stay basis.
 In infants a general anaesthetic is used.
 In adults a regional anaesthetic may be used.

 During surgery a small incision is made in the scrotum or lower abdomen and the hydrocoele is drained of fluid.
 The incision is closed with small stitches.
 Surgery usually prevents recurrence of the hydrocoele.

 Mayo Clinic (2018).
 Hydrocele (Web Page).
 Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/diseases-conditions/hydrocele/symptoms-causes/syc-20363969 [Accessed: 16/04/20]